Aloodo/ad.aloodo.com/README.md

  * Cookie double-keying

- * Explicit blacklisting
+ * Blocklists (Aloodo appears on the commonly used ones)

-This is intended to get non-users of tracking protection tools started with something, to help shift the benefits of web advertising toward sites and brands, and away from intermediaries and fraud.
+This is intended to get non-users of tracking protection tools started with something, not to advocate for a particular approach or tool.

 FAQ